Reduced Relative Tutte, Kauffman Bracket and Jones Polynomials of Virtual Link Families: Introduction

+\begin{definition} A tangle is {\it algebraic} if it can be obtained from elementary tangles using the operations of sum and product.
+A $KL$ is {\it algebraic} if it is a numerator closure of an algebraic tangle. \end{definition}

+\begin{definition} For a link or knot $L$ given in an unreduced\footnote{The Conway notation is called unreduced if in symbols of nonalgebraic links elementary tangles 1 in single vertices are not omitted.} Conway notation $C(L)$ denote by $S$ a set of numbers in the Conway symbol excluding numbers denoting basic polyhedron and zeros (determining the position of tangles in the vertices of polyhedron) and let $\tilde S=\{a_1,a_2, \ldots, a_k\}$ be a non-empty subset of $S$.
+Family $F_{\tilde S}(L)$ of knots or links derived from $L$ consists of all knots or links $L'$ whose Conway symbol is obtained by substituting all $ a_i\neq \pm 1$, by $sgn(a_i) |a_i+k_{a_i}|$, $|a_i+k_{a_i}| >1$, $k_{a_i} \in Z$. \end{definition}

+An infinite subset of a family is called a {\it subfamily}.
+If all $k_{a_i}$ are even integers, the number of components is preserved within the corresponding subfamilies, i.e., adding full-twists preserves the number of components inside the subfamilies.

+\begin{definition} A link given by Conway symbol containing only tangles $\pm 1$ and $\pm 2$ is called a {\it source link}.
+A link given by Conway symbol containing only tangles $\pm 1$, $\pm 2$, or $ \pm 3$ is called a {\it generating link}. \end{definition}

+For example, Hopf link $2$ (link $2_1^2$ in Rolfsen's notation) is the source link of the simplest link family $p$ ($p=2,3,\ldots $) (Fig. \ref{f12}), and Hopf link and trefoil $3$ (knot $3_1$ in the classical notation) are generating links of this family.
+A family of $KL$s is usually derived from its source link by substituting $a_i \in \tilde S$, $a_i=\pm 2$, by $sgn(a_i) (2+k)$, $k=1,2,3,\ldots $ (see Def.
+1.5 and Def.
+1.6).

-Knots and links (or shortly $KL$s) can be given in Conway notation \cite{6,7,8,9}.
-Analogous to the Conway notation for classical $KL$s we use extended Conway notation for virtual $KL$s.
-The extended Conway notation for virtual links differs from the standard one in the following way: \begin{itemize} \item sequence of $n$ classical vertices $1,\ldots ,1$ is denoted by $1^n$ \item sequence of $n$ classical negative vertices $-1,\ldots ,-1$ by $(-1)^n$ \item virtual vertices are denoted by $i$. \end{itemize}
+Analogous to the Conway notation for classical $KL$s we use extended Conway notation for virtual $KL$s, by adding to the list of the elementary tangles $0$, $1$, $-1$ the elementary tangle $i$ denoting a virtual crossing.
+The extended Conway notation for virtual links differs from the standard one in the following way: \begin{itemize} \item virtual crossings are denoted by $i$. \item sequence of $n$ classical crossings $1,\ldots ,1$ (positive $n$-twist) is denoted by $1^n$ \item sequence of $n$ classical negative crossings $-1,\ldots ,-1$ (negative $n$-twist) is denoted by $(-1)^n$ \end{itemize}